-Firemouth Cichlids have a very fast growth rate and are known about advanced parental care, are considered to be semi-aggressive, but may become very aggressive when breeding to defend their eggs.
+Firemouth Cichlids have a very fast growth rate and are known for advanced parental care.
+They are considered to be semi-aggressive but may become very aggressive when breeding to defend their eggs.
 They can live for about 8-10 years.

 The appearance of the Firemouth Cichlid stands out in the aquarium fauna, and this is what makes them famous.
-It is similar to Flowerhorn Cichlid, and Red Devil Cichlids in types of colorations and pearlescent glow.
-Therefore, it is similar in shape to Jaguar Cichlids and Convict Cichlids.
+It is similar to Flowerhorn Cichlid and Red Devil Cichlids in types of colorations and pearlescent glow.

-It is a whole other experience when you get to see this species in person, they have a charming colorization and an elegant shape.
-It has a notable red coloring on the edges of their scales that make a wonderful contrast with their pearlescent and lustrous turquoise-blue-hued body in their normal state.
+It is a whole other experience when you get to see this species in person.
+They have a charming colorization and an elegant shape.
+It has a notable red coloring on the edges of its scales that make a wonderful contrast with its pearlescent and lustrous turquoise-blue-hued body in its normal state.

 |Scientific name||Thorichthys Meeki|